mil0m/mil0m.github.io/HeroRealmsLifeCounter.markdown

 **Q**: I don't want all the matches of this player to be included in the statistics anymore!
 **A**: The easy way to handle that is to remove that player from the player list which will remove all matches including that player.

+**Q**: I have found a bug!
+How do I report it!?
+**A**: Please use the email at the bottom of this page and describe the problem you have encountered.

 <!--You can find the source code for Minima at GitHub:-->
 <!--[jekyll][jekyll-organization] /-->